corels/rcppcorels/README.md

 This package is released under the GPL-3, as is Corels.

-The rulelib library under released under the MIT license.
+The rulelib library is released under the MIT license.